 File Insurance Claims as Soon as Possible

-You should contact your insurance provider as soon as possible in the recovery process.
-The sooner you file, the sooner you’re likely to receive the funds needed to restart operations.
+Contact your insurance provider as soon as possible in the recovery process.
+The sooner you file, the sooner you’ll likely receive the funds needed to restart operations.

 But don’t wait until a disaster strikes to discuss coverages with your insurance agent.
 Do it now.
 You’ll feel more confident you’ve got adequate coverage.
 And you’ll be able to make critical decisions when needed, using a solid understanding of claims procedures and processes.